deepmedic/deepmedic/documentation/README.md

 ### 4. How to run DeepMedic on your data

-In `examples/configFiles/deepMedicOriginal/` we provide the configuration of the network as employed in our work in [1], and very similar to the model employed in our winning contribution for the ISLES 2015 challenge [2].
-The config files named with “Less” are “cleaner” versions to make them more readable, where many parameters are omitted/hidden (they are passed *default* values internally).
-The configuration of these two models is exactly the same.
-In `examples/configFiles/deepMedic/` we provide a configuration which we will be gradually updating with any components we find generally well behaved.
-You are adviced to use the latter, bearing in mind that behavior might slightly change between version (hopefully for the best!).
+The **.cfg configuration files** in `examples/configFiles/deepMedic/` provides parameters for creating and training DeepMedic.
+These parameters are similar (but not same) as what was used in our work in [[1](#citations)] and our winning contribution for the ISLES 2015 challenge [2].
+In order to support a broader range of applications and users, the config files in `examples/configFiles/deepMedic/` are gradually updated with components that seem to improve the overall performance of the system.
+(Note: Original config as used in the mentioned papers can be found in archived github-branch 'dm_theano_v0.6.1_depr')

 To run the DeepMedic on your data, the following are the minimum steps you need to follow: